jontio/JAERO/README.md

 ##Compiling JMSK

 Compiling JMSK requires the Qt framework which can be obtained from http://www.qt.io/download-open-source/ .
 Qt Creator can be used to compile JMSK and comes with the Qt framework.
 At least version 5 of the Qt framework is required.
+Currently MinGW and GCC work as compilers but VC++ does not.

 After installing Qt download the JMSK zip or the tar.gz source file to your computer.
 No other third-party downloads should be required.